Luxabor/databricks-blogposts/dlt_serverless_converter/README.md

 - **Rollback capability**: restore pipelines to previous configurations if needed
 - **Pipeline discover**: list pipelines in the Databricks workspace

+## How It Works

+1. **Pipeline Discovery**: The tool connects to your Databricks workspace and retrieves all pipeline configurations
+2. **Backup**: Before making any changes, pipeline definitions are saved to a backup file
+3. **Budget Policy**: For each pipeline you can define if you want to associate it to an existing budget policy, create one for each pipeline or leave the pipeline without.
+4. **Pipeline Update**: Pipelines are upgraded to use serverless compute
+5. **Verification**: Results are logged showing successful and failed conversions

 ## Prerequisites

 - Python 3.8 or higher